Career Outlook: GIS Specialists

 GIS specialists usually begin as technicians or analysts, and can advance to supervisor or managerial roles, such as GIS coordinator, GIS project manager or GIS developer.
 Many GIS specialists have a background in geography or other environmental science programs and some states require cartographers to be licensed as surveyors.
 GIS specialists can also earn certifications, such as a Certified GIS Professional (GISP) through the GIS Certification Institute or Esri Technical Certification for Esri’s ArcGIS software, which can help you stand out in a competitive market.
 There are also several professional organizations that GIS specialists can join for networking and educational opportunities, including The Imaging & Geospatial Information Society (ASPRS), the National States Geographic Information Council (NSGIC), the American Association of Geographers (AAG) and the Urban and Regional Information Systems Association (URISA).

 Because GIS technologies are used by organizations around the world, GIS specialists can find jobs in nearly every field.
 GIS careers have long been available in fields such as urban planning, environmental sciences, public utilities, government, military and resource management, but recently GIS jobs have emerged in fields such as agriculture, real estate, gaming and app development, public health, climate science and conservation.
 GIS work can also take place in the structured setting of an office or out in the field.
 According to the Bureau of Labor Statistics, California offers some of the most GIS career opportunities, along with Texas, Maryland and Colorado.
-While the job outlook for GIS is only expected to grow by 1% from 2020-2030, there are opportunities to bridge your GIS skillset within the in-demand field of data science.
+While the GIS job outlook is only expected to grow by 1% from 2020-2030, there are opportunities to bridge your GIS skillset within the in-demand field of data science.

 Acquiring specialized training and education in GIS is a great way to build foundational knowledge and develop practical skills in the field.
 No matter where you’re at in your professional journey as a GIS practitioner, our GIS program can help you reach the next level.